yassinechaouch/S3G4/README.md

 -The Cross platform Mobile App written in Flutter: user just needs to open the project in android studio or any other text editor or IDE to modify the code, downloads the flutter packages by just typing flutter pub get and he will be able to run the App on android or iOS phone.

 -The Raspberry Pi code that contains the web server (Written in python Flask) that will work as an API between flutter and the raspberry pi.
+(File: flask.py)